Mina Tanaka

-Mina Tanaka (田中 美南, Tanaka Mina) is a professional footballer who plays as a forward for National Women's Soccer League club Utah Royals and the Japan national team.
-She has previously played for Nippon TV Beleza, Bayer Leverkusen, and INAC Kobe Leonessa.
+Mina Tanaka (田中 美南, Tanaka Mina) is a professional footballer who plays as an attacking midfielder or forward for National Women's Soccer League club Utah Royals and the Japan national team.
+She has previously played for Tokyo Verdy Beleza, Bayer Leverkusen, and INAC Kobe Leonessa.

 Early life

 Tanaka was born in Thailand on April 28, 1994 to a Japanese father and a Thai mother.
 She returned to Japan soon after her birth and grew up in Kawasaki City, Kanagawa.
 She graduated from Kanagawa Prefectural Yurigaoka High School in March 2013.

 Club career

 On May 3, 2011, she made her debut for Nippon TV Beleza in a 1–0 loss to Okayama Yunogo Belle.
 On August 14, she scored her first goal in a 5–0 home victory against Fukuoka J. Anclas.
 She became top scorer in 2016 and 2017.
 She was also selected Best Eleven for 3 years in a row (2015–2017).